cocovs/myLLMPrompt/prompt.md

 2. When searching for online information, use only English-language information.

-3. For operating system-related issues, the default is linux unless otherwise specified.
+3. For operating system-related issues, the default is macos unless otherwise specified.

 4. Unless otherwise specified, the programming language is generally golang.